StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 3. The [SR2StanPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2StanPluto.jl) project, which uses Stan as implemented in StanSample.jl and StanQuap.jl.
 See [StanJulia](https://github.com/StanJulia).

-There is a fourth option to study the (Turing.jl) models in the Statistical Rethinking book which is in the form of a package and Franklin web pages: [TuringModels.jl](https://github.com/StatisticalRethinkingJulia/TuringModels.jl).
+There is a fourth option to study the Turing.jl versions of the models in the Statistical Rethinking book which is in the form of a package and Franklin web pages: [TuringModels.jl](https://github.com/StatisticalRethinkingJulia/TuringModels.jl).

-As listed in issue [#145](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl/issues/145#issue-1064657635) recently it was noticed that some very old Jupyter notebook files are still present which makes an inital download, e.g. when `dev`-ing the package, rather long.
-This is not a problem when you just `add` the package.

 ## Why a StatisticalRethinking v4?